Superconvergence phenomenon in Wiener chaoses: Prolegomena on Wiener chaoses

+For the sake of simplicity, we conveniently work with \textit{finitely generated} Wiener chaoses $\mathcal{W}_m^{(0)}$ defined as the linear span of functions of the form $\prod_{i=0}^\infty H_{k_i}$ with the $k_{i}$'s subject to $\sum_{i=0}^\infty k_i=m$.
 This simplification avoids the use of infinite dimensional operators and allows us to manipulate instead matrices.
-Although we state our theorems for general Wiener chaoses, it is sufficient to establish them on $\mathcal{W}_m^{(0)}$ instead of $\mathcal{W}_m$.
-Indeed, in this case, we get that for all $q\ge 1$ there exists $\delta_q,C_q>0$ such that
+Although we state \cref{th:main-negative-moments,th:main-negative-moments-vector} for general Wiener chaoses, it is sufficient to establish them on $\mathcal{W}_m^{(0)}$ instead of $\mathcal{W}_m$.
+Working in this finite setting, we show that for all $q\ge 1$ there exists $\delta_q,C_q>0$ such that